 Let’s assume the OTP system is implemented on the handicraft store online.
 Users purchase a product and proceed to pay for it.
 And when he reaches the payment section, the system asks for the debit card or net banking details.
 Once he enters that into the system, the OTP is triggered.

 The server sends the SMS message to the user’s mobile phone.
 When a user comes the code into the system, it is sent to the server.
 Once it reaches the server, the code is matched with the system entry.
 If it matches, the system allows the user to mark the transaction as successful.
 If the code doesn’t match, then the transaction is denied.

 You can check the image below to see how the normal SMS-based OTP system works.
 If you replace SMS with email, the system should still work in the image’s flow.

 - Check whether the generated OTP is valid from one time or not.

-- Check if the one-time password is generated within the time period or not.
+- Check if the one-time password is generated within the specified period or not.

-- Check whether the OTP is delivered to the requested user within time or not.
+- Check whether the OTP is delivered to the requested user within time.

 - Check the one-time password (OTP) should be delivered to the registered email id or contact number.

 - Check the time duration in which the user received the OTP-generated code sent by email.

 - Check the time duration in which the user received the OTP-generated code sent on mobile.